 Returns a runtime system independent version of the microstate statistics data presented by erlang:statistics(microstate_accounting).
 All counters have been normalized to be in microsecond resolution.

 scheduler

-This module contains utility functions for easier measurement and calculation of scheduler utilization, otherwise obtained from calling the more primitive statistics(scheduler_wall_time).
+This module contains utility functions for easy measurement and calculation of scheduler utilization.
+It act as a wrapper around the more primitive API erlang:statistics(scheduler_wall_time).

-The simplest usage is to call scheduler:utilization(Seconds).
+The simplest usage is to call the blocking scheduler:utilization(Seconds).